6th Army (Wehrmacht): Battle of Stalingrad

-Reformation
+Redeployment

-The army was reformed by renaming Armee-Abteilung Hollidt on 5 March 1943 under the command of General Karl-Adolf Hollidt.
-It later fought in Ukraine and Romania as part of Army Group South until transferred to Army Group A (later renamed to Army Group South Ukraine).
+A new 6th Army was deployed by renaming Armee-Abteilung Hollidt on 5 March 1943 under the command of General Karl-Adolf Hollidt.

+This new 6th Army later fought in Ukraine and Romania as part of Army Group South until transferred to Army Group A (later renamed to Army Group South Ukraine).
 In May 1944, the 6th Army became part of Army Group Dumitrescu, commanded by the Romanian general Petre Dumitrescu.
 The Army Group also included the Romanian 3rd Army.
 This instance marked the first time in the war when German commanders came under the actual (instead of nominal) command of their foreign allies.
 This came one month after Dumitrescu became the 5th non-German recipient of the Knight's Cross of the Iron Cross with Oak Leaves (4 April 1944).
 The 6th army was encircled and almost entirely destroyed during the Second Jassy–Kishinev Offensive carried out by the Soviets.

 In October 1944, under the command of General Maximilian Fretter-Pico, the 6th Army encircled and destroyed three Soviet corps of Mobile Group Pliyev under the command of Issa Pliyev in the Battle of Debrecen.
 During this time, the 6th Army had the Hungarian Second Army placed under its command, and it was known as "Army Group Fretter-Pico" (Armeegruppe Fretter-Pico).

 Command passed to General Hermann Balck on 23 December 1944.
 In December 1944, one of the 6th Army's subordinate units, the IX SS Mountain Corps, was encircled in Budapest.
 IV SS Panzer Corps was transferred to the 6th Army's command and a series of relief attempts, codenamed Operation Konrad, was launched during the 46-day-long Siege of Budapest.

 After the failure of Konrad III, the 6th Army was made part of "Army Group Balck" (Armeegruppe Balck).
 This army group fell back to the area near Lake Balaton.
 Several units, including the III Panzer Corps, took part in Operation Spring Awakening, while the rest of the Sixth Army provided defence for the left flank of the offensive, in the region west of Székesfehérvár.
 After the failure of the offensive, the army held the line until the Soviet Vienna Offensive on 16 March 1945.
 This offensive tore a gap in the 6th Army between the IV SS Panzer Corps and the 3rd Hungarian Army (subordinated to Balck's command), shattering the formation.
 By the end of March 1945, the 6th Army was retreating towards Vienna.
 It surrendered to the U.S. Army on 9 May 1945.